hedgedoc/hedgedoc/docs/content/references/yaml-metadata.md

 ## title

-This option will set the note title which prior than content title.
+This option will set the note title which will be used in place of the content title.

 > default: not set